NOTREALIK/Epaper-temperature-display/README.md

 After that, to test it all(without restearting your system) justrun the update file in cmd and watch the magic happen.

-### Features
-Shows CPU temp in both numbers and a graph.

-Shows GPU temp in both numbers and a graph.

-Shows time.